joemaag/perceptron/Python/README.md

 This will return a classification of `1` or `-1`.

-##Debug Print Statements
+## Debug Print Statements
-In Perceptron.py you'll see a `debug` variable set to `False`.
+In Perceptron.py you'll see a `debug` variable set to `False` by default.
 Set this to `True` to see some insight into the weight training process.
+Debug statements are enabled in the tests.